olpeh/olpeh.github.io/content/blog/my-opinionated-setup-for-web-projects.md

 ---
-title: 'My Opinionated Setup for Web Projects'
-date: 2019-01-30 00:00:00 Z
-layout: post
+{
+  'type': 'blog',
+  'author': 'Olavi Haapala',
-excerpt: 'During the past few years, I have worked on multiple smaller and larger projects.
-In this blog post I explain my default project setup for a typical web frontend project.'
+  'title': 'My Opinionated Setup for Web Projects', 'description': 'During the past few years, I have worked on multiple smaller and larger projects.
+In this blog post I explain my default project setup for a typical web frontend project.', 'image': '/images/project-setup/tools.png', 'altText': 'Tools',
-author: 'Olavi Haapala'
-author_twitter: '0lpeh'
-image: '/images/05-project-setup/tools.png'
-altText: 'Tools'
-credits: 'Photo by Fleur Treurniet on Unsplash'
+  'credits': 'Photo by Fleur Treurniet on Unsplash', 'published': '2019-01-30',
+}
 ---

 Imagine starting a new frontend project from "scratch".